 What's More Important to Give Employees: A Gift Card or a Pat on the Back?
+For employee success to ensue, businesses need to motivate and encourage their team.
+But how should the go about it: recognition or compensation?

 While many companies use financial compensation to reward employees, there are times when these rewards lose their effectiveness.
 Here is when to consider ditching the bonus for a simple pat on the back.